Amebis/eduVPN/doc/Localization.md

 ## Notes

 [1]: #footnote1
 <a name="footnote1">[1]</a> The Resource.rc files have only a few terms, therefore we kindly invite you to translate both Resource.rc files.
 You can find the texts inside the file by following the "LANGUAGE" markers.
-Just [e-mail us](mailto:simon.rozman@amebis.si) the translations – we can handle the rest.
+Just [e-mail us](mailto:simon.rozman@amebis.si) the translations â€“ we can handle the rest.

 [2]: #footnote2
 <a name="footnote2">[2]</a> Those libraries are so low-level their errors have very low probability to occur in the real world.
 Fortunately, they do not have much text to translate.